undergrad-partner-school

 Tuition and Fees

-Here are some facts that can be useful if you were curious about University of Nevada, Reno estimated tuition fees.
+Here are some facts that can be useful if you were curious about University of Nevada, Reno estimated tuition price.

 For local residents, public county and municipal institutions reported that tuition costs were $8,655.
-Tuition fees were $27,288 for students coming from out of state.
-For international students, tuition fees at this school came to $27,288, as well.
-Full-time students in 2025 needed to pay additional fees in the amount of $1,642.
+Tuition fees were $27,288 for students coming from a different state.
+For the students coming from abroad, tuition at this school was $27,288, as well.
+Fees per academic year required of full-time students came to a total of $1,642 in 2025.

 Books and Supplies